Technigo/project-news-site/README.md

 ## Way of solving problem

 1. I structured the responsiveness using media query.
-2. Added text and image and test of it working good or not.
+2. Added text and image then test for working good or not.
 3. Apply typography of shaping better.
-4. In future I will add humburger menu for mobile version.

-## View it live
+## View on live

 https://unruffled-mirzakhani-844e55.netlify.app